We’re serious about athletics here at Greenhill, which is why sports and fitness are part of every school day.

 List of 1 items.

-At Greenhill, we believe that when taught correctly, competition is both good and healthy.
-Because all of our students are exposed to competition, even in their earliest years, we purposely and deliberately teach the principles of healthy competition in our Physical Education program.
+We believe that when taught correctly, competition is both good and healthy.
+Because all of our students are exposed to competition, even in their earliest years, we purposely and deliberately teach the principles of healthy competition.

 The foundation that we establish continues as our students transition to Greenhill sports teams and in our 7 – 12 grade Physical Education classes.